A novel nuclear recoil calibration for liquid noble gas detectors: Calibrating other liquid noble gases detector with COMIMAC

 \section{Calibrating other liquid noble gases detector with COMIMAC}

-According to our discussion with the LPSC team, the COMIMAC facility can also generate the ion beam of other noble gases such as argon, neon, and xenon.
-As discussed in section~\ref{sec3sub2}, it is critical to have the 1 cm height vacuum space to let the beam pass through; without the vacuum area, the beam will be absorbed.
-However, argon~\cite{Chen75, ArgonPhaseChangeNist} and xenon~\cite{Clark51, XenonPhaseChangeNist} can not reach a vacuum pressure at their triple point temperatures.
-Instead, neon can achieve a vacuum pressure if the temperature closes to 16 K~\cite{Stull47, NeonPhaseChangeNist}.
+The COMIMAC facility can also generate the ion beams of other noble gases such as argon, neon, and xenon~\cite{discussionWithCOMIMACGuys}.
+In principle, the facility can calibrate other liquid gas detectors.
+However, as mentioned in section~\ref{sec3sub2}, it is critical to have the 1 cm thick vacuum space to let the beam pass through; without the vacuum area, the beam will be absorbed.
+It is challenging for argon~\cite{Chen75, ArgonPhaseChangeNist} and xenon~\cite{Clark51, XenonPhaseChangeNist} to reach a vacuum pressure at their triple point temperatures.
+However, neon can achieve a vacuum pressure if the temperature closes to 16 K~\cite{Stull47, NeonPhaseChangeNist}.
 According to the ideal gas law, decreasing the temperature will decrease the gas pressure.
-In principle, if argon and xenon have been cooled enough to a certain temperature, the pressure would be close to a vacuum; therefore, the calibrating method might be implemented (at the temperature, argon, and xenon will become solid).
+So, if argon and xenon have been cooled enough to a specific temperature, the pressure would be close to a vacuum; therefore, the calibrating method should be applicable.